Building an Accessible Culture Within HealthSparq One

 We need to get other people involved (and engaged).

 And we need to keep them involved and engaged.
 We’re well into the UI redesign; we have a new Enhanced Homepage and we’re deep into working on profile pages and search results.
 We need to keep the accessibility working group going, meeting only when we need to, but meeting occasionally to exchange information.
-We also need to raise awareness to keep digital accessibility at top of mind.
+We also need to raise awareness to keep digital accessible culture at top of mind.

 This isn’t a one and done.
 It isn’t even a two and done.